-The Astromaterials Science Research Group (ASRG) of JAXA will handle the 5th Announcement of Opportunity (AO) with peer-review process in which Hayabusa2 sample investigation proposals will be selected.
+The Astromaterials Science Research Group (ASRG) of JAXA will handle the Announcement of Opportunity (AO) with a peer-review process in which Ryugu and Bennu sample investigation proposals will be selected.
 This guidebook is intended to help researchers who plan to submit proposals in response to the AO.